Table Of Contents

 Chapter 8.
 Wi-Fi

-TouchBistro talks to your Airport Router over Wi-Fi.
-When you setup your router, the Airport factory defaults to the WPA2 Personal security protocol.
+TouchBistro talks to your router over Wi-Fi.
+When you setup your router, the router factory defaults to the WPA2 Personal security protocol.
 With the exception of WPA2 Enterprise security (see below), this is the strongest security (256 bit key) available over Wi-Fi.
 After preventing physical access to your iPads this is your next level of security.
 Wi-Fi encryption prevents non-authorized users from intercepting data being transmitted from your iPad to your Mac server or the Internet.
 For example, credit card data is encrypted via WPA2 over the Wi Fi connection.

 1. Launch Airport Utility.